 However, this doesn’t mean the cotton industry is without its issues.
 The sector routinely comes under scrutiny for worker exploitation and use of harmful pesticides, something that desperately needs to change.
 All our cotton suppliers subscribe to the Better Cotton Initiative, a global not-for-profit organisation that aims to regulate the industry and promote better cotton production.
 The Better Cotton Initiative provides farmer training programmes that reduce water consumption, promote biodiversity, and helps growers to use their land responsibly.
 It also works to improve working conditions and wages across the industry.

 All our clothing is made in Portugal in small-scale, family-run factories and certified mills.

-3. Transparency - All our clothing is made in Europe in small scale, family-run factories and certified mills in Portugal.
-We have a close relationship with all of them and really do know who made our clothes.
-It's important to visit our factories regularly to ensure good working conditions, less wastage and excellent quality as a priority.
+We have a close relationship with all of them, and we really do know who made our clothes.
+We visit our factories regularly to ensure the best working conditions, minimal waste, and an excellent quality product.

 It’s these principles that allow us to stand apart from the rest of the underwear market, a sector that’s dominated by the mass-produced, fast fashion approach.

 We believe in investing in quality, caring for the things we buy, and keeping them for a long time.